jaruizes/platform-argo-crossplane/README.md

 ### ArgoCD Applications

-Now, we need to create two ArgoCD applications
+Now, we need to create two ArgoCD applications in order to manage our platform:

-- crossplane-resources
+- crossplane-resources, to manage and synchronize the resources that the platform provides (EKS, RDS,...etc)
-- claims
+- claims, to manage and synchronize the requests of the platform users

-With these two applications, our control plane cluster will be ready to manage claims
+With these two applications, our control plane cluster will be ready to manage claims and create the resources requested

 ![step1](doc/pictures/step1.jpg)